The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 This Practice Note provides guidance on the interpretation and application of the relevant provisions of the CPR.
 Depending on the court in which your matter is proceeding, you may also need to be mindful of additional provisions—see further below.

 CPR 20 sets out the process whereby a party can bring an ‘additional claim’.
-An ‘additional claim’ includes a claim for contribution with reference to the Civil Liability (Contribution) Act 1978 (CL(C)A 1978) or an indemnity claim.
+An ‘additional claim’ includes a claim for contribution with reference to the Civil Liability (Contribution) Act 1978 (CL(C)A 1978), a claim for an indemnity and a claim for ‘some other remedy’ (which is not a counterclaim) (CPR 20.2).

 This Practice Note sets out the procedure for making such claims, including issues such as when permission is required to bring such claims, how to title the proceedings, responding to an additional claim and their effect on case management.